 Melissa Hung is a writer, editor, and journalist.
 She produces stories for print, digital, and radio.
 She also writes essays and creative nonfiction.
 A former newspaper reporter, she co-founded Hyphen, an award-winning magazine about Asian American culture, and led the publication for more than five years as its editor in chief.
 She directed WritersCorps, a nationally-recognized arts education program that helped youth tell their own stories through creative writing and digital projects.
 Melissa also founded and curated Slant: Bold Asian American Images, an annual program of short films in Houston.
 On occasion, she makes short films herself.
-Her literary writing has appeared in Catapult and the Asian Pacific American Journal.
+Her essays have appeared in Catapult and Vogue.
 Her journalistic work has appeared in NPR, NBC News, and Village Voice Media newspapers.
-She also contributes to APEX Express, which airs on Pacifica station KPFA-FM.
 A native Texan, she lives in San Francisco where she enjoys recycling and composting, but misses Tex-Mex and cafeterias.

 Likes: tacos, cheese, bargains, typewriters